 Orientation and Observation Centres: Unaccompanied children should in principle first be accommodated in specialised reception facilities: Orientation and Observation Centres (OOC).
-While in these centres, a decision should be made on which reception facility is most adapted to the needs of the specific child.
-Currently, there are 239 places in OCC and they are occupied at 77.82%.
+While in these centres, a decision should be made on which reception facility is most adapted to the needs of the specific child.508 Currently, there are 278 places in OOC, 254 of which concern regular places and 24 of which have been created as crisis capacity.
+On 31 December 2020, the OOC places were occupied at 93,2%.509